Amazon and trade unions: Poland

 Amazon opened its first logistics centers near the Polish cities Poznań and Wrocław in September 2014.
 While operating in Poland, they primarily serve foreign markets, notably Germany.
 There are two trade unions involved in organizing Amazon workers.
 The more militant union Inicjatywa Pracownicza (Workers' Initiative) is active in Poznań.
-They are criticized by the more mainstream and established Polish union Solidarność (which is affiliated with UNI Global Union) as being 'too radical'.
-During a German strike in 2015, due to Poland's close geographic proximity to Germany, orders shifted and increased in Poland.
+Workers' Initiative is criticized by the mainstream Polish union Solidarność (affiliated to UNI Global Union) as being 'too radical'.
+During a strike in Germany in 2015, orders shifted and increased in Poland due to its geographic proximity.
 Several dozen workers in Poznań facility engaged in a work slowdown.
-Shortly afterwards, Amazon increased the hourly wage by one złoty to 15 PLN.
+Shortly afterwards, Amazon increased the hourly wage from 14 złoty to 15 złoty.

 Turkey

 Amazon contractors of CEVA Logistics went on strike in Kocaeli, Turkey in June 2022 as part of the independent union DGD-Sen, and again in August 2022.

 United Kingdom

 Amazon arrived in the UK in 1998.
 It is the 2nd largest market in Europe after Germany.
 In 2001, 80% of workers at the Milton Keynes Fulfillment Center (STN8) voted against unionizing with Graphical, Paper and Media Union (GPMU, now part of Unite the Union), which the union partly blames on union busting.
 Amazon.co.uk hired a US union busting consultancy organization The Burke Group to assist in defeating the union campaign.
 GPMU alleged that the company victimized or sacked four union members during the 2001 recognition drive and held a series of captive meetings with employees.

 Since 2020, GMB is the main union responsible for organizing Amazon warehouse workers in the UK.
 There was a worker walkout in a Tilbury fulfillment center in 2022 over compensation, as British workers face increased cost-of-living expenses.